-The following shows a sample TEEP message flow that uses application/ teep+cbor as the Content-Type.
+The following shows a sample TEEP message flow that uses application/teep+cbor as the Content-Type.

-- An application installer determines (e.g., from an app manifest) 1. that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
-The TEEP Broker picks a TEE (e.g., the only one available) based on this notification, and passes the information to the TEEP/HTTP Cient for that TEE. - The TEEP/HTTP Client calls the TEEP implementation's "RequestTA" 2.
-API, passing TA Needed = X. - The TEEP implementation finds that no such TA is already 3. installed, but that it can be obtained from a given TAM.
-The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the TEEP/HTTP Client.
-(If the TEEP implementation already had a cached TAM certificate that it trusts, it could skip to step 9 instead and generate a QueryResponse.)

-4. The TEEP/HTTP Client sends an HTTP POST request to the TAM URI:
+- 1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
+The TEEP Broker picks a TEE (e.g., the only one available) based on this notification, and passes the information to the TEEP/HTTP Cient for that TEE. - The TEEP/HTTP Client calls the TEEP Agent's "RequestTA" API, passing TA Needed = X. - 3.
+The TEEP Agent finds that no such TA is already installed, but that it can be obtained from a given TAM.
+The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the TEEP/HTTP Client. - 4.
+The TEEP/HTTP Client sends an HTTP POST request to the TAM URI:

-POST /tam HTTP/1.1 Host: example.com Accept: application/teep+cbor Content-Length: 0 User-Agent: Foo/1.0
+POST /tam HTTP/1.1 Host: example.com

+Accept: application/teep+cbor

+Content-Length: 0 User-Agent: Foo/1.0